semgrep/semgrep-docs/docs/troubleshooting/rules.md

 [TOC]

-# My pattern couldn’t be parsed
+# If your pattern can’t be parsed

 This error means your pattern does not look like complete source code in the selected language.